rehandaphedar/lafzize/README.md

 - `taawwudh`: Represents Taʿawwudh
 - `basmalah`: Represents Basmalah

+There is also OpenAPI documentation available at `/docs` and `/redoc`.

 ## Examples

 For an audio file containing the recitation of Sūrah Al Fātiḥah preceded by Taʿawwudh: